kargirwar/prosqlctl/README.md

 # prosqlctl
-This is the installed for prosql-agent
+This is the installer for prosql-agent